San Diego 1996

 Friday, 27 December

 We picked up the boat (the Jolly Roger) from San Diego Yacht Charters this morning.
 The office is located at the Cortez Marina on Harbor Island.
-Here's a web site for San Diego Harbor.
+Here's a web site for San Diego Harbor Marinas.
 Take a look at the link to the harbor Port Maps.
 If you click on the map of San Diego Harbor, you'll get a larger image.
 Harbor Island (looks like a peninsula) is the one close to Lindberg Field (San Diego Airport).
 The other island (also looks like a peninsula) to the left is Shelter Island.
 San Diego Yacht Club (former and future owners of the America's Cup trophy) is also located here.

 Here's another link to some more information on San Diego and the Bay.